The John Marshall Law School, Chicago, Illinois, J.D. (2005)

-Regardless of whether resolution is obtained through negotiation or litigation, Greg’s broad objective is always the same: to provide exceptional service and value to his clients and assure their satisfaction.
+Regardless of whether resolution is obtained through negotiation or litigation, Gregory’s broad objective is always the same: to provide exceptional service and value to his clients and assure their satisfaction.

-Greg has held a number of leadership roles throughout his career.
-While he has served in many capacities, some notable examples include serving: as President of the Kane County Bar Association, a board member of DuPage Children's Museum Next Gen Board, director of the Kane County Bar Foundation, and member of the Assembly for the Illinois State Bar Association (which is the Supreme policy-making body of that organization).
+Gregory has held a number of leadership roles throughout his career.
+While he has served in many capacities, some notable examples include serving: as board member of CASA of DuPage, President of the Kane County Bar Association, a board member of DuPage Children's Museum Next Gen Board, director of the Kane County Bar Foundation, and member of the Assembly for the Illinois State Bar Association (which is the Supreme policy-making body of that organization).

 He earned his Bachelor of Science degree from Bradley University, where he majored in business administration and management, with a concentration on legal studies in business, and minored in economics.
 He earned his Juris Doctor from the John Marshall Law School, where he was a member of the Corporation Law Association.